FDAO-VN/controllers/README.md

 ## Linking during development

-Linking `@metamask/controllers` into other projects involves a special NPM command to ensure that dependencies are not duplicated.
-This is because `@metamask/controllers` ships modules that are transpiled but not bundled, and [NPM does not deduplicate](https://github.com/npm/npm/issues/7742) linked dependency trees.
+Linking `fdao-controllers` into other projects involves a special NPM command to ensure that dependencies are not duplicated.
+This is because `fdao-controllers` ships modules that are transpiled but not bundled, and [NPM does not deduplicate](https://github.com/npm/npm/issues/7742) linked dependency trees.

-First, link `@metamask/controllers`.
+First, link `fdao-controllers`.

 ```sh
 $ yarn build:link